 - a.
 HbA1c lab test - b.
 Checking for kidney disease - c.
-Annual dilated eye exam or retinal imaging, including one by an optometrist or ophthalmologist - d.
-Outpatient self-management training or education - e.
+Annual dilated eye exam or retinal imaging, including one by an optometrist or ophthalmologist (no cost sharing Tier 1 and Tier 2) - d.
+Outpatient self management training or education - e.
 Medical nutrition therapy when prescribed by a professional provider for the treatment of diabetes